 • Chopped Straw – there are a few chopped straw products such as Dengie Medibed and Russell Bedding and both are good beddings.
 As with hay, they are not as absorbent but they are very soft and sweet smelling and Medibed has the advantage of being naturally treated to repel fungus and bacteria.

-• Shredded paper – Carefresh is probably the most well known paper based bedding but this bedding tends to be quite expensive.
-It is absorbent and controls odour but is less economical if you have a larger number of rabbits.
+• Shredded paper – Carefresh is probably the most well known paper-based bedding but this bedding tends to be quite expensive.
+It is absorbent and controls odor but is less economical if you have a larger number of rabbits.

 • Sawdust – never use sawdust as it affects the respiratory systems, gets in the eyes, nose, ears, and genitals and is generally a bad idea for your rabbit’s health.